Lineup

 Lonesome Mountain Ears

 Lonesome Mountain Ears is spearheaded by MHU’s own Gary Spence, a long-time teacher of guitar and banjo.
+In addition to Gary, the band is made up of Lora Sepion, Mike Bradley, Jack Womack, and Martin Beckman.

 Nobody’s Darling String Band